BlueBrain/HighFive/README.md

 - half (optional, opt-in with -D*HIGHFIVE_USE_HALF_FLOAT*=ON)

 ### Known flaws
-- HighFive has been claiming that it is threadsafe.
-This isn't the case.
+- HighFive has the same thread-safety limitations as the HDF5 library
 - Eigen support in core HighFive is broken.
 See https://github.com/BlueBrain/HighFive/issues/532.
 H5Easy is not affected.
 - The support of fixed length strings isn't ideal.